-In 1994, upon an initiative of prof. Māris Jansons the Laboratory of Theoretical Physics and Spectroscopy Problem Laboratory merged into a new structure under the auspices of the University of Latvia – Institute of Atomic Physics and Spectroscopy, where theoretical and experimental researches were continuing (development of optical fibers and optoelectronic devices, applications of optical methods in medicine, etc.).
+In 1994, upon an initiative of prof. Māris Jansons, the Branch of Spectroscopy and the Laboratory of Theoretical Physics (established in 1957 within the Latvian Academy of Sciences Institute of Physics, headed by Viktors Veldre, engaged in studies of electron and atomic collisions, nuclear physics, magnetohydrodynamics and solid state physics) were merged into a new structure under the auspices of the University of Latvia Faulty of Physics and Mathematics – Institute of Atomic Physics and Spectroscopy (IAPS), where experimental and theoretical research was continued (development of optical fibres and optoelectronic devices, applications of optical methods in medicine, etc.).

 Directors: